SaltedFishballs7586/2019DeepSpace/README.md

+###Where is the code?

+You could find my code here: 2019DeepSpace/Test2/src/main/java/org/usfirst/frc7586/Test2/

+###What should you do if you what to use it?

+You should clone the folder: Test2 and open it in VS Code, then use the wpilib tool to build and deploy.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/denniswu28/2019FRC-Team7586-Test2/edit/master/README.md) to maintain and preview the content for your website in Markdown files.